sujithselvaraj/microservices-connect-demo/README.md

 Refer to the pom.xml for the dependencies and refersh the maven folder to check the dependencies if they are installed

+After the completion of the project go and hit the postman with http://localhost:8080/api/v1/customers with the post request with the raw body

+{
+    "firstName":"Sujith",
+    "lastName":"Selva",
+    "email":"sujith@gmail.com"
+}

+and check the tables in both customer and fraud table.